thankful-ai/yeoman/README.md

 to take hold?

 TODO:
+x automatically reboot all machines every 24 hours
 - a single goroutine per service should be responsible for starting+stopping servers, so there can't be a conflict
 - version should be the docker image ID from `docker images`?
 - restructure service bucket file json to have a list of versions, not just one
 - handle deploying a new version, identify when nothing has changed
-- automatically reboot all machines every 24 hours
 - wire in the reverse proxy, check machine health, route around bad machines
 - incorporate the docker commands into the yeoman cli? such that deploying will automatically run `docker push` and set the tag for you?